GoogleCloudPlatform/fda-mystudies/Terraform/README.md

     WARNING: It is always recommended to use CICD to deploy changes to the infrastructure.
-The groups above should remain empty and only have humans added for emergency break-glass situations or when debugging is required.
+The groups above should remain empty and only have humans added for emergency situations or when investigation is required.
-    Always join the group that grants you access to the fewest number of resources to do the job through a standardized approval process and revoke access as soon as possible.

 ## Directory Structure